oberdiek/latex-tds/readme.txt

    iahyphen.tex, icehyph.tex, and lahyph.tex are now symbolic links
    to their location in CTAN:language/hyphenation/.
 Therefore also lahyph.tex is now installed in TDS:tex/generic/hyphen/.
+2007/10/17
+  * Update of module amslatex because of updated package amsrefs.